timetraveller-123/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

+### **Challenges**
+* As a four-man team, each of us had to do take on a heavier workload to hit the necessary level of functionality in our product.
+* We also had to pick up many new things along the way.
+Some of this include Json for storage, JavaFx for Ui and PlantUml for documentation.
+* Unexpected dependencies in code between different team members significantly slowed down speed of development as one member had to wait for another before proceeding.

+### **Effort Required**
-AB3 only deals with one entity type, `person`.
-However, our project was harder as we had to deal with three entity types, `person`, `order` and `medicine`.
+Original AB3 only tracked one entity type, `person`.
+Our application however, tracks three different entity types, `person`, `order` and `medicine`.
-These 3 entity types, with their high degree of interconnectivity, required careful and precise control to ensure that referential integrity was upheld.

-The dependencies slowed the project timeline as features often relied on each other to be complete.
-This affected our ability to work in parallel.
-Moreover, we had to take extra precaution in checking the validity of data that is being loaded from the storage file as a `person` could be allergic to multiple `medicine` and  could hold multiple `order` which in turn could hold multiple `medicine`.
+This required significant effort.
+* In Storage, we had to ensure that the data is valid in all the different places.
+For example, a `medicine` could appear as an entity in PharmHub itself, or in the allergies or a `person` or in an `order`.
+Similar checking had to be done for `person` and `order`.
+Validating all this and ensuring that referential integrity was upheld took significant effort.
+* In Ui, due to the coupling between the three entities, it once again took a lot of effort to ensure all the UI information is being displayed correctly.
+  For example, when a `person` is edited we had to ensure the corresponding UI for `order` reflects it as well.
+* In Logic, we had to ensure no regressions took place due to user behaviour.
+For example, we had to ensure a `medicine` can't be deleted when there is a `person` allergic to it or when an `order` contains it.
+We also had to check if editing a `person` will result in them being allergic to a `medicine` in their `order`.
+There were several other such instances.

+### **Achievements**
+Despite the steep learning curve and difficulties, we managed to build a product that we believe will be beneficial to our target audience.
+It has features that  cater to their needs and solves their pain points.

 ## Glossary